zacnasu/blog-app/README.md

 * Express
 * EJS

-If you're interested in seeing the website the link in zacswordvomit.com though please keep in mind that the formatting and spacing will be off.
+If you're interested in seeing the website the link is http://zacswordvomit.com though please keep in mind that the formatting and spacing will be off.
 I decided to accept it as imperfectly perfect for the time being and spend my time learning other things.